By Elo Umeh

-Organizations in developed markets are now looking at under developed markets to leverage sales, growth and expansion opportunities.
+Organizations in developed markets are now looking at underdeveloped markets to leverage sales, growth and expansion opportunities.
 Emerging market demographics, growing middle class and usage levels of mobile are some of the reasons that make them attractive to businesses and investors.
 The presence of mobile phones has also made it possible for brands to reach their customers, build relationships with them and tailor solutions according to their needs.
 The mobile device, we can say, is a “unifier” between developed and developing worlds.

-Over the years, emerging markets have proved to be a prime location for incremental scale in the digital ecosystem because they have perfected the act of reinventing the production, distribution and business wheel of established markets and large companies.
+Over the years, emerging markets have proved to be a prime location for incremental scale in the digital ecosystem because they have perfected the art of reinventing the production, distribution and business wheel of established markets and large companies.
 This has been possible not necessarily through a clear understanding of the local needs but more of taking advantage of the low base of these markets and latent demand for services.

 Anything offered is consumed within the market because certain macro-economic factors influence the decision process.
 Some of these factors include; international media, the influence of diaspora, target market’ lack of awareness and ignorance.
-Having an in-depth understanding of the market and its major stakeholders which includes the people at the bottom of the pyramid, is a very important approach to take while considering invention of a new product.
+Having an in-depth understanding of the market and its major stakeholders which includes the people at the bottom of the pyramid, is a very important approach to take while considering the invention of a new product.

 Detailed research is important in understanding the local markets so that solutions provided will be best suited to meet the local customers’ needs.
 In most cases, the needs of the people in the lower class of an economic sector provide a vast array of opportunities to innovate.